 Once done, the broken link report will be downloaded to your device.

-Note: If you have a large number of broken links, the export will be processed in the background and delivered to you through the email linked to your account.
+Note: If you have a large number of broken links, the export will be processed in the background and delivered to you using the email address linked to your account.
 This ensures you do not have to stay on the page until the report is generated.

 You may want to customize your broken link report before export.
-This ensures you can view, analyze, and export the specific details you need.
+This ensures you can view, analyze, and export the specific post and link details you need.
 You can customize your report using:

 - Search bar